Education System in Hong Kong: Tips to picking the right school for your child

 3. Shortlist a few schools, start the admissions process, and prepare for your move

-Once you’ve decided on an appropriate educational system, it’s time to research the school and make a shortlist.
-You should then contact the admission departments to get an idea of the availability, admissions requirement, application process, as well as the possibility of arranging school tours.
+Once you’ve looked at the pros and cons of Hong Kong’s education system and decided on an appropriate choice, it’s time to research the school and make a shortlist.
+You should then contact the admission departments to get an idea of the availability, admissions requirement, and application process, as well as the possibility of arranging school tours.

 Next, you’ll have to look into potential areas to live in.
-Unlike many other countries, where choosing a school depends on the district you live in, you don’t typically have to scramble to find the best school district in Hong Kong.
+Unlike many other countries, where choosing a school depends on the district you live in, you don’t typically have to scramble to find the district with the best schools in Hong Kong.
 Where you live isn’t a deciding factor, but mainly a matter of preference.

 Get in touch with Pacific Prime Hong Kong